I am, as I am; whether hideous, or handsome, depends upon who is made judge.Herman Melville

 But the power to create a villain—power that comes with status, stature and success—is one that should be regarded with its own caution.

 A couple of weeks ago, this post appeared in Bean Scene Magazine.
-The timing is conspicuous—in force with a different, similarly vantaged piece published by Perfect Daily Grind days prior, Saša Šestić succeeded in centering industry conversation around so-called “infused coffees,” just weeks before baristas from around the take the stage in Milan to present their coffees at WBC, and where ONA Coffee—Saša’s company—will be present.
+The timing is conspicuous—in force with a different, similarly vantaged piece published by Perfect Daily Grind days prior, Saša Šestić succeeded in centering industry conversation around so-called “infused coffees,” just weeks before baristas from around the world take the stage in Milan to present their coffees at WBC, and where ONA Coffee—Saša’s company—will be present.

 In both pieces, Saša casts suspicion on coffees and coffee producers selling coffees that, he says, are artificially imbued with flavors in an attempt to mimic the coffees his companies offer.
 He cautions competitors and judges to be skeptical and aware of the prevalence of these coffees, and positions himself as the arbiter of purity and transparency in coffee.